derektypist/tic-tac-toe/README.md

 Tic Tac Toe is a game for 2 players.
 Each player marks a symbol (e.g. X) in one of the nine squares.
 Play continues until one player has three of his/her symbols in a row (diagonally, horizontally or vertically) or when the board is full.
 The winner is the first player to have three of his/her symbols in a row (diagonally, horizontally or vertically).
-You can play against the computer.
+You can play against the computer or against another human player.

 ### Getting Started

-Choose X or O.  If you choose X, the computer chooses O.  If you choose O, the computer chooses X.  Each player marks the symbol (e.g. X) in one of the nine squares.
+Choose how you would like to play (One Player - Against the Computer or Two Player - Against a Human Player).
+If you make a mistake, select ehe one with the left arrow.
+If you play aainst the computer, you can choose X or O.  If you choose X, the computer chooses O.  If you choose O, the computer chooses X.  If you play against the human player, the first player chooses X or O.  Each player marks the symbol (e.g. X) in one of the nine squares.
 Play continues until one player has three of his/her symbols in a row (diagonally, horizontally or vertically) or when the board is full.
 The winner is the first player to have three of his/her symbols in a row (diagonally, horizontally or vertically).
 If the board is full and no player has three of his/her symbols in a row (diagonally, horizontally or vertically), the game is a draw.
 You can reset at any time, even before the outcome of the game.
 This is useful in an emergency.

 ### User Stories